btomwhitehead/isp_profiler/README.md

 The speedtest exporter has no config and the Ookla Speedtest integer server ID, `SPEEDTEST_SERVER`is set via an environment variable in [docker-compose.yml](./docker-compose.yml).
-This should be adjusted to a speedtest server of interest.
+This should be adjusted to a speedtest server of interest using and the server ID can be found using [this guide](https://www.dcmembers.com/skwire/how-to-find-a-speedtest-net-server-id/).

 #### Smokeping exporter